 Azlesa expresses their devotion to family through profound concern for the welfare of others.
 Often the unshakable heavy-set anchors of multi-generational homes, the nurturing Azlesa-Chandra parent is sensitive and verbally communicative (Budha-ruled) while they rule the roost.

-Azlesa concern for stability and family comfort may be expressed as both manual and psychological manipulation (Budha signifiesmanus-hands).
+Azlesa concern for stability and family comfort may be expressed as both manual and psychological manipulation.
+Professor Budha signifies manus =-hands.
 Paramount need to protect the family welfare against a perceived threat of family members "wandering away" from the safe core.

 Azlesa is capable of interference with the plans or intentions of others, even to the point of extortion.
 The issue may be that concern for the well-being of family members morphs into a Naga-style compulsion to maintain one's own importance by ensuring that one will be needed.

 Psychological co-dependence and food-drug disorders for the native and their families are sometimes the result of negotiating this tension between the independent paths and interests of the Others versus the Azlesa behavior of binding the wandering thing to a fixed anchored base-place-ground.